wezhunter/ESP32_LinuxCNC_MotionController_RealTime/README.md

-# ESP32UDP - ESP32 & RMII/SPI Ethernet LinuxCNC Real time High Speed Smooth Motion Controller - 200khz Step Pulse Frequency Multi Axis
+## ESP32UDP - ESP32 + Native RMII or SPI Ethernet LinuxCNC Real time High Speed Smooth Motion Controller - 200khz Step Pulse Frequency for Multi Axis solutions
-Hardware based external step generator and IO interface for LinuxCNC over native RMII Ethernet OR W5500 SPI Ethernet on a dual core ESP32 for almost any board.<br>
+Hardware based external step generator and IO interface for LinuxCNC over native RMII Ethernet or W5500 SPI Ethernet on a dual core ESP32 for almost any board.<br>
 The hardware is connected to LinuxCNC via Ethernet.<br>
 The controller operates in position mode at low speed and at higher speeds in velocity mode.<br>